 Scoped Proposal Types

-Scoped Proposal Types are a powerful tool to limit what kinds of actions proposals in a DAO can take.
-Instead of allowing any contract call, you can define specific, safe actions that certain proposal types are allowed to perform.
+Scoped Proposal Types are a powerful tool to add limits on specific actions a proposal in a DAO can take, while forcing specific contract calls to flow through specific proposal types.
+Instead of allowing a contract call with any value parameter, you can define specific, safe actions that certain proposal types are allowed to perform.
+Additionally, once a scope is defined, other proposal types are blocked from making any similar call.

 What Is a Proposal Type?